Drupal SEO Series: Increase Your Conversion Rates With These Pro Marketing Tips

 The simple solution?
 Fill your site with quality, relevant content that meets your audience’s needs throughout their decision-making process.

 3. Social Media’s Impact on SEO

-Organizations wanting to boost your SEO should consider incorporating social media networks into your portfolio.
+Organizations wanting to boost SEO should consider incorporating social media networks into portfolios.
 Social media platforms, such as Facebook, Twitter, YouTube, Instagram, etc. can help you reach your targeted audience and increase the likelihood of organic search hits.

 To give you a sense of just how big social networking sites have become, in early 2017 Facebook had upwards of 1.86 billion monthly active users.
 Similarly, WhatsApp had 1 billion, Instagram had 600 million and Twitter had 317 million.
 According to Statista, social media users worldwide almost doubled from 1.22 billion in 2011 to over 2.3 billion in 2016.
 And that number, they predict, will increase to over 2.9 billion by 2020.

 But what does this have to do with SEO?
 Simply put, getting your content on Facebook can increase your search page ranking.
 That’s because, as of 2010, Google crawlers started indexing Facebook posts and adding them to their SERPs.
 They did the same for Twitter posts in 2011.
 So diversify your content!

 Think of it this way, if your organization has a Facebook, Twitter, YouTube, Instagram, and Snapchat account, you’ve just increased the number of pages that can be used to engage your audience.
 Make these into authoritative pages and link them to your website and you’ve just increased your site’s SEO.
 It’s that simple.

 4. The 7-Second Rule